nilslommen/Loopy/README.md

 pip install sympy
 ```

-Afterwards, this environment be always activated by `source sympy-env/bin/activate` and deactivated by running `deactivate` in the bash.
+Afterwards, this environment can always be activated by `source sympy-env/bin/activate` and deactivated by running `deactivate` in the bash.

 ## Running our Tool
 The tool requires the input to be provided in matrix form.